zdzolton/changes-loader/README.md

   * require(moduleID) — load CommonJS modules, as follows:
     * if the moduleID begins with ./ or ../ load a module from the design document
     * otherwise Node.JS will load the module from its require() paths

+Node.JS compatibility
+---
+This code has been known to work with version 0.1.91 of Node.
+As always, YMMV (^_-)